 The first step is to embrace technology.
 The same computers that help your traditional office function, can be key to evolving into a remote team.
 Utilize file sharing and team messaging software like Slack so that everyone can stay connected and collaborate on projects.
 Other examples include:

 - Group conferencing software such as Zoom can help you host meetings with teammates around the globe.

-- Migrate from landlines to VoIP solutions
+- Migrate from landlines to VoIP Phone systems

 - Project management software such as Trello, Asana, or Basecamp (just to name a few!) can keep your team organized and make sure that all of your projects are being completed on time.